 - The Republic of Marshall Islands, Samoa, Solomon Islands, the Kingdom of Tonga, Republic of Vanuatu, and the Cook Islands, obtained access to and training on an updated information risk platform (PACRIS) and rapid post-assessment tools.
 The Secretariat of the Pacific Community Applied Geoscience and Technology Division (SOPAC), the implementing agency, set up the PACRIS database as a GeoNode location.

 - During the project, 122 government staff were trained on the online PACRIS system, among which beneficiaries in Tonga in February 2016, and in Samoa in May 2016.

 - The six governments received Post-Disaster Budget Extension Guidelines, which provide a suite of tools for managing financial demands in the wake of any natural disaster.

 - A rapid loss impact tool was developed which was presented at the 2015 Geographic Information System & Remote Sensing conference held in Suva.
 The tool produces reports and maps of estimated damages that are easier to use for non-Geographic Information System users.

 Partnerships and Coordination

-In-country activities involve technical agencies responsible for disaster risk management, GIS, surveying, hazard monitoring, climate adaptation, statistics; as well as policy makers and planners within central agencies and line ministries responsible for urban/spatial planning.
+In-country activities involved technical agencies responsible for disaster risk management, GIS, surveying, hazard monitoring, climate adaptation, statistics; as well as policy makers and planners within central agencies and line ministries responsible for urban/spatial planning.

-Several meetings were held with key stakeholders, including the EU and the Austrualian Government, in May and June 2017 during the Global Platform for Disaster Risk Reduction in Cancun, Mexico, and the third edition of the World Reconstruction Conference in Brussels, Belgium.
+Several meetings were held with key stakeholders, including the EU and the Australian Government, in May and June 2017 during the Global Platform for Disaster Risk Reduction in Cancun, Mexico, and the third edition of the World Reconstruction Conference in Brussels, Belgium.

 - Risk identification and assessment